chkjacky/chkjacky/README.md

 ## 👨‍💻 Career Path
 I worked in [Genting](https://www.genting.com/) as a QA Test intern in 2020.
-At the same year, I started my carrer and work as a full time Junior Deep Learning Engineer at [Skymind Malaysia](https://skymind.global/).
+Then in the same year, I started my career and work as a full time Junior Deep Learning Engineer at [Skymind Malaysia](https://skymind.global/).

 <br />